dennisnordberg/julia-school/content/julia/scraping.md

 2) the **headers**, which in this case consists of eleven key-value pairs from `Age: 433583` through to `Content-Length: 1256`
 3) the first 1000 or so characters of the **source code** of the actual HTML document.
 In this case, we see `<!doctype html>` through to just after `<h1>Example Domain</h1>`.
 Note that the full web page will be stored in our variable `r`; it's just the output in the Julia REPL that's truncated.

 Later on in this tutorial, we'll explore techniques for laser-targeting _just_ the status code or _just_ the headers (see the table of contents at the top for links to these), but for now, let's continue exploring how we can target individual HTML elements in the source code.
 First though, the section below shows you how to set cookies when web scraping with Julia and the HTTP.jl package.
-If you don't need to set cookies, feel free to skip to the next heading.
+If you don't need to set cookies, feel free to skip to the next section.

 ## How to set cookies when web scraping with Julia and the HTTP.jl package